GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Code description

 Since \mcat~is a simulated galaxy catalog, no redshift uncertainty is present.
-However, \gwu~can consider redshift uncertainties by taking a certain percentage (user given) of the true redshift and using this as the 1$\sigma$ standard deviation.
-It can also apply masking to the catalog, where it counts the number of galaxies per pixel over the entire sky, and when the number count is less than a certain threshold (user given), it assumes the pixel to be empty.
+However, \gwu\ can add redshift uncertainties by taking a certain percentage (user given) of the true redshift and using this as the 1$\sigma$ standard deviation.
+It can also apply masking to the catalog, where it counts the number of galaxies per pixel over the entire sky, and when this number is smaller than a certain threshold (user given), it treats the pixel as empty.
 The masking of the catalog over the sky is shown in Fig.~\ref{fig:MICE_sky}, as it can be seen, it covers one-eighth of the sky.
-This masking function will be more useful in future work when real galaxy catalogs will be used, such as GLADE+, as it will introduce a way to measure the angular completeness in the galaxy catalog.
+This masking function will be more useful in future works that adopt real galaxy catalogs, such as GLADE+, thereby introducing a way to measure the angular completeness in each respective catalog.

-The true redshift of the galaxy is taken to be the mean of the galaxies redshift from \mcatv{} with no redshift errors\footnote{However, in the code there is an option to include Gaussian error on the true redshift.}.
-Luminosity weighting is applied by using the corrected observed magnitude, $m_{\text{evol}}$, and with the true redshift and cosmological parameters used, we retrieve the absolute magnitude, from which we then convert it into luminosity.
-We also use the fraction of the sky (f$_{\rm{sky}}=0.128$) to correct the merger rate of the GW sources as the catalog is covering only a fraction of the sky.